OpenRoadBook/openroadbook.github.io/content/format/demo-roadbook.md

 <section class="hero">
   <div class="container hero__inner">
     <div>
-      <h1 class="hero__title">Montseny sample roadbook</h1>
+      <h1 class="hero__title">Montseny — demo roadbook</h1>
       <p class="hero__lead">
-        Use this demo to explore how a complete adventure-stage OpenRoadBook file is structured.
+        A complete example roadbook that demonstrates meta blocks, stages, entries, and extensions.
-        Download the sources, inspect the metadata, and run validation against the canonical JSON Schema.
+        Use it as a template or test fixture: validate it against the published JSON Schema and adapt the structure for your event.
       </p>
       <div class="hero__cta">
         <a class="btn" href="/demos/demo.orb.yaml">Download demo.orb.yaml</a>